Difference between On-Page and Off-Page SEO

 Google is primarily concerned about the user experience.
 It is aware that if your website loads slowly or inconsistently, users are less likely to stay on it.
 Additionally, site performance may impact conversions and ROI.

 You can use Google’s PageSpeed Insights tool at any moment to check your website’s speed.
-Although site speed and mobile responsiveness are both part of technical SEO, I’m including them here because improving them improves users’ on-page experiences.
+Although site speed and mobile responsiveness are both part of technical SEO, I’m including them here because improving these aspects enhances users’ on-page experiences.

 Introduction to Off-Page SEO?